A beautiful cocktail Charcuterie, whether sizable for a party, or a single board for lunch, calls for equally beautiful artisan crackers!

 I never skimp on the quality of cheeses and meats I use for my serving boards.
-I also give thought to the types of dips I might be serving.
-So why do I simply grab a few boxes of crackers at the market to serve with my well thought out charcuterie presentation?
+I also give thought to the types of dips I might serve.
+So, why do I simply grab a few boxes of crackers at the market to serve with my thoughtfully prepared charcuterie presentation?

 A variety of flavors can be added to the mix and/or the toppings, but make no mistake, even with nothing other than a sprinkle of salt, these crackers are a hit!

-– Barley flour – ½ cup (adds texture and it can be substituted with oat flour, or any other type of flour, or simple all purpose)
+- Barley flour – 1/2 cup (adds texture and it can be substituted with oat flour, or an other type of flour, or simply all purpose)

 - Salt – 2 teaspoons

 - Olive oil – 4 tablespoon (any oil or melted butter can substitute)

 In a food processor, place dry ingredients and herbs.
 Pulse.
 While the machine is running, slowly pour in the oil and water.
 It will come together into a ball very quickly.
 If the dough feels wet/sticky, add a little more flour while machine is running.
 If too dry, simply add a bit more water while machine is running.

 Roll out dough onto a floured surface.
 Once the dough is placed onto the baking sheet, cut into desired shapes (rectangle, square, round with a cookie press).
 Before baking, decide on your topping options (below).